gkukse/Home-Credit-Default-Risk/README.md

 ## Suggestions for Home Credit
 * Customers that take more credit than the good price requires, are one of the main groups that the model identifies as risky.
 Credit amount could be tied to requested good cost.
+* New customers with 72-73 mill. amount of credit is the most risky.
+New customers with 59-64mill. are safer.
+* Males with previous applications have a past risk rating Meddium, while Females have a more nuanced past risk rating.
+Male rating system could be revised to help identify the defaulters more clearly.
 ![alt text](image-1.png)

 ## Future Work